Chapter 9.34

 5. General maintenance and repair of municipal, state, and federal property.

 C. Performance of work for other public agencies.
-The work crew may perform work at the request of other public agencies.
-The corrections facility may, at its discretion, require the public agency to pay a fee for the utilization of the work crew.
+The work program may perform work at the request of other public agencies.
+The corrections facility may, at its discretion, require the public agency to pay a fee for the utilization of the work program.

 D. Performance of work for private parties or nonprofit agencies.
-The work crew may perform work that more than incidentally benefits private parties or nonprofit agencies on the condition that the private party or nonprofit agency reimburses the city of Kent for the costs of providing the work crew and the private party or nonprofit agency assumes all risk and liability exposure of having the work crew perform the work; provided, that at the discretion of corrections staff, reimbursement may not be required when the work performed primarily benefits the poor and infirm.
+The work program may perform the types of work described in subsection (B) of this section for private parties or nonprofit agencies on the condition that the private party or nonprofit agency reimburse the city for the costs of providing the work program and the private party or nonprofit agency assumes all risk and liability exposure of having the work program perform the work; provided, that at the discretion of corrections staff, reimbursement may not be required when the work performed primarily benefits the poor and infirm.

 E. Performance of bargaining unit work.
-The city of Kent will not utilize a work crew to perform work that is within the body of work of a recognized city of Kent union, without the prior agreement of a city of Kent union that owns the body of work.
+The city of Kent will not utilize a work program to perform work that is within the body of work of a recognized city of Kent union, without the prior agreement of the city of Kent union that owns the body of work.

 9.34.110 Inmate responsible for portion of medical care costs.